 Additive manufacturing has captured industry’s imagination, but even as the first parts appear inside jet engines, the technology’s possibilities are only just being realized.
 As researchers experiment with new materials and optimized designs made possible by 3-D printing, the potential scale of the revolution in manufacturing is becoming clearer.
 EADS Innovation Works and EOS, a leader in direct metal laser-sintering, have shown that replacing a cast-steel nacelle hinge bracket on ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Dawn Of Additive Manufacturing Drives Manufacturing Revolution".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Dawn Of Additive Manufacturing Drives Manufacturing Revolution".